dialtoneuk/easymediaplayer/readme.md

 **NOTE:** Sever operators which use this plugin are advised to read each of comments provided for the settings to fully get an understanding of what each of them do.
 As for users, your client settings are seperated from the servers settings and will follow you through each server which uses Easy MediaPlayer, so you don't have to worry about your styling being messed up.

-**NOTE: <u>Always save your client settings as a preset!</u>** Or change the setting `preset_allow_default` to false overwise it will be overwritten when you join a server (for the first time) which has Easy Mediaplayer Installed.
+**NOTE: <u>Always save your client settings as a preset!</u>** Or change the setting `preset_allow_default` to false overwise it will be overwritten when you join a server (for the first time) which has Easy Mediaplayer Installed and a server initial server.
 If you forget to flick the setting, you can always revert back to your saved preset.
 Remember to include any _centered or _inverted or _hide settings in the presets settings as they are not added implicitly when the default settings checkbox is true in the preset creator

 # Features